Liuhongzhi2018/LearningforIELTS/SpeakingP2-3_9.md

 No, it isn't.
 Because an appointment is a promise that should not be broken because of the good or bad of the person you are about to meet.

+9.4 Which is more important, a work-related appointment or an appointment with a friend?
+Why?

+I think it's more important to date your friends.
+Because work-related dating often makes people feel constrained and the communication is formal.
+But a date with a friend allows you to talk about what you want and open up.